NeurAlch/playground/notes/asymptotic-complexity.md

 ## Asymptotic Complexity

+> Definition of 'asymptotic'
+> 1. of or referring to an asymptote.
+> 2. (of a function, series, formula, etc) approaching a given value or condition,
+> as a variable or an expression containing a variable approaches a limit, usually infinity.

+> In mathematical analysis, asymptotic analysis, also known as asymptotics, is a method of describing limiting behavior.

 Asymptotic notation describes the behavior of the time or space complexity.

 A unit can be an elementary operation.

 The *unit terms* of `3n^2 + 6n log n + 7n + 5` are `n^2`, `n log n`, `n`, and `1`.
 The biggest term is `n^2`,
 so its asymptotic complexity is `O(n^2)`.

+In a case like `O(n^4 + n^2)` we would drop `n^2` and keep `n^4`, making it `O(n^4)`.

 In `f(n) = O(g(n))` the equal sign means `is` and not `equal`.